UniqueName12345/vineyard/README.md

 ## Inspiration
 robin888b, obviously

-https://github.com/XxFluffyAsherxX/e926_browser - already existing fork, might as well credit them as they at least changed _A_ aspect the ACTUAL e9 / e6 UI
+https://github.com/XxFluffyAsherxX/e926_browser - already existing fork, might as well credit them as they at least changed _A_ aspect

+the ACTUAL e9 / e6 UI for "inspiration"